kjwu00/Origin/Code/README.md

 The cs221.py file trains, tests, and validates our KNN, logistic regression, and SVM models.
 We changed model variable in line 14 to be 1 for unigram or 2 for bigram.
 Otherwise, we just ran to program to collect our results.
-We also changed the valPath (Line 133) to �Test_Test� and only ran the logistic unigram C = 10 with L2 regularization, in order to test our final model.
+We also changed the valPath (Line 133) to Test_Test and only ran the logistic unigram C = 10 with L2 regularization, in order to test our final model.

 The RNN.py file contains our RNN model.